DESIGNfromWITHIN/Flexibility4Issues/readme.md

 - http://foundation.zurb.com/
 - http://html5boilerplate.com/ (not used but got me started....)
 - The MODX Revolution team for the whole MODX system
-- Anselm Hannemann for the MODx Boilerplate, http://anselm.novolo.de/
+- Anselm Hannemann (http://anselm.novolo.de/) for the MODX Boilerplate
 - The MODX community for all the great tips and support!
-- Bob Ray for the amazing MyComponent package
+- Bob Ray (http://bobsguides.com/) for the amazing MyComponent package

 ----------------------------
 BUGS and FEATURE REQUESTS: